University of Leuven

 Some of this research takes place in close cooperation with FMTC (Flanders' Mechatronics Technology Centre).

 Co-promotor of KU Leuven's GOA (“Concerted Research Action”) project on Global real-time optimal control of autonomous robots and mechatronic systems (2009–2013), and of the Knowledge Transfer Platform TRANSITION (coordinated by the Department of Computer Science).

 Contact me to get electronic copies of my publications.
 (This database-generated list only goes back five years; here is a full version.)

-I have been very active in promoting the introduction into the robotics domain of the separation of concerns concept, originally via the 4Cs (of Radestock and Eisenbach, 1996, see below), which I recently refined into the 5Cs: Computation, Communication, Coordination, Composition, and Configuration.
+I have been very active in promoting the introduction into the robotics domain of the separation of concerns concept, originally via the 4Cs (of Radestock and Eisenbach, 1996, see below), which I refined into the 5Cs: Computation, Communication, Coordination, Composition, and Configuration.

-In expectation of the first “real” publication of the 5Cs, please, refer to this White Paper, created in the context of the Robot Standards (RoSta) project: Erwin Prassler, Herman Bruyninckx, Klas Nilsson, and Azamat Shakhimardanov, The Use of Reuse for Designing and Manufacturing Robots.
+The first “real” publication about the 5Cs was this White Paper, created in the context of the Robot Standards (RoSta) project: Erwin Prassler, Herman Bruyninckx, Klas Nilsson, and Azamat Shakhimardanov, The Use of Reuse for Designing and Manufacturing Robots.
 Klas deserves the credit of introducing me to the seminal paper by Matthias Radestock and Susan Eisenbach, Coordination in evolving systems, Trends in Distributed Systems.
 CORBA and Beyond, Springer-Verlag, 1996, pp. 162-176.